 Unfortunately, such values may not apply; therefore, the elemental content of the product being purchased needs to be known based on an assay of that particular batch.
-The range in elemental content may be considerable as was found by an elemental assay of five worm casting (vermicast) products, whose elemental content data were recently published in the May 2013 issue of Maximum Yield.
+The range in elemental content may be considerable as was found by an elemental assay of five worm casting (vermicast) products, whose elemental content data were published in the article Comparing Properties of Worm Casting Materials.

 Such ranges in elemental concentration would affect the compost's application rate, and in turn when misapplied, lead to potential insufficiencies based on an assumed elemental content concentration, and not based on the actual elemental content of that particular batch.

 - Soil Testing: Is It Better To Go Through a Cooperative Extension?